nadar/crawler/README.md

 A highly extendible, dependency free Crawler for HTML, PDFS or any other type of Documents.

-**Why another Page Crawler?** Yes, indeed, there are already very good parsers around but this parsers should:
+**Why another Page Crawler?** Yes, indeed, there are already very good Crawlers around, therefore those where my goals:

 + **Dependency Free** - we don't want to use any HTTP client, as much PHP "native" code as possible in order to keep the overhead as small.
 It just requires CURL
 + **Memory Efficent** - As memory efficient as possible, less overhead, full code control.